LucaAngioloni/Micchinetta/README.md

 ![fig16-17](./Images/fig16-17.png)

+We discovered that users ask for products in many different ways: someone makes a robot-like list of products, while others use more complex sentences, like in a conversation at the grocery store.
+In both this cases, MICChinetta behaved greatly.

-Figure 16 and Figure 17 are a good demonstration of the conversation skills of the system, it can understand what users ask and answers correctly.
-This is maybe the best result we had hoped for in devel- oping MICChinetta.
+Figure 16 and Figure 17 are a good demonstrations of the conversation skills of the system; it can understand what users ask and answers accordingly.

 ## Conclusion
-We have presented MICChinetta, a VUI-GUI system to provide assistance in the process of purchasing snacks at a vending machine.
-We demonstrated the useful functionality of been able to recognize known people using face recognition and the effectiveness of vocal interactions with an automated system.
-Systems like this are growing fast in popularity for the most varyious scenarios, like car driving, mobile phones and very more.
-We discovered the possibilities of such methods for augmenting human-computer-interactions using a prototype like MICChinetta, showing pros and cons, like the latency in the responses, but considering it as a study this is indeed improvable from many aspects.
-We could have used better machines for carrying out all the computation in local, like speech-to-text, without relying over internet connection.
-Our final study confirmed that MICChinetta, but more in general VUIs, can do almost everything a GUI can do, not reducing task time, but giving the users different possibilities and experiences without using arms or hands.
-We believe that pushing our self in this direction and improving this techonologies, automated system will efficiently substitute standard interfaces where less and less interaction and effort from humans is required.
+We presented MICChinetta, a VUI-GUI based system that provides assistance in the process of purchasing snacks and drinks at a vending machine.
+Systems like this are growing fast in popularity for the most various scenarios, like car driving, mobile phones and many more.

+We demonstrated the useful functionality of being able to identify users using face recognition and the effectiveness of vocal interactions with an automated system.
+We discovered the possibilities for augmenting human-computer interactions provided by a prototype like MICChinetta, showing pros and cons of this new approach.

+A downside was found in a substantial latency in the responses of the system, but being this a study and a prototype, this problem could and will be solved in future releases, maybe using better machines for carrying out all the computation in local, like speech-to-text, without relying over Internet connection.

+Our final study confirmed that MICChinetta, but more in general VUIs, can do almost everything a GUI can do, not reducing tasks times, but giving the users different possibilities and experiences without using arms or hands.

+We believe that pushing ourselves in this direction and improving this technologies, they will efficiently substitute standard interfaces where less and less interaction and effort from humans is required.

 ## Requirements
 | Software                                                    | Version        | Required |